reymon359/my_blog/content/blog/graphql-hello-world-server/index.md

 └── 📁server
 ```

 Now we will initialize the project in the server directory.
 Change the location to the server folder in your terminal and run `npm init` to fill the project info and generate the **package.json** file.
-Or `npm init -y` which tells the generator to use the defaults instead of asking questions and simply generates an empty npm project without going through an interactive process.
+Or `npm init -y` which tells the generator to use the defaults (instead of asking questions and simply generate an empty npm project without going through an interactive process).

 The next step will be to install [GraphQL.js](https://github.com/graphql/graphql-js) and [Apollo Server](https://github.com/apollographql/apollo-server) to our server.
 GraphQL.js will provide two important capabilities: